-Source water assessment.
+Source water assessment and its availability

-EPA has completed a Sanitary Survey for the Melody Ranch Water System which includes basic source water assessment information.
+EPA has completed a 2024 Sanitary Survey Report for the Melody Ranch Water System which includes basic source water assessment information.
 A copy of the current sanitary survey is available upon request.

 Melody Ranch drinking water is supplied from a shallow groundwater aquifer below Melody Ranch.
 This critical resource could be subject to contamination from pollution and chemical discharges at the ground surface.